Hybrid cars, electric vehicle, EV and HV.

 The reaction between hydrogen and oxygen in a fuel cell

-The reaction between hydrogen and oxygen is astoundingly simple, and can be represented by the following formula: 2H2 +O2 =2H2 O. 5 In a fuel cell, hydrogen and oxygen are introduced separately with hydrogen supplied to one electrode of the fuel cell and oxygen to the other.
+The reaction between hydrogen and oxygen is astoundingly simple and can be represented by the following formula: 2H2 +O2 =2H2 O. 5 In a fuel cell, hydrogen and oxygen are introduced separately with hydrogen supplied to one electrode of the fuel cell and oxygen to the other.
 The two electrodes are separated by a material called the electrolyte, which acts as a filter to both stops the cell reactants from mixing directly with one another and to control how the charged ions created during the partial cell reactions are allowed to reach each other.
 Hydrogen molecules first enter the hydrogen electrode (called the anode) of the fuel cell.

 The hydrogen molecules then react with the catalyst coating the anode, releasing electrons to form a positively charged hydrogen ion.
 These ions cross the electrolyte and reach the oxygen at the second electrode (called the cathode).
 The electrons, however, cannot pass the electrolyte.
 Instead, they flow into an electrical circuit, generating the power of the fuel cell system.
 At the cathode, the catalyst causes the hydrogen ions and electrons to bond with oxygen from the air to form water vapor, which is the only byproduct of the process.